reinoud/ansible_role_template/README.md

 Overview
 ========

-This is a (cookiecutter) template to generate a new Ansible role including a working test environment using Molecule
+This is a ([cookiecutter](https://cookiecutter.readthedocs.io/en/stable/)) template to generate a new Ansible role including a working test environment using the [Molecule](https://ansible.readthedocs.io/projects/molecule/) test environment.

 When invoked, cookiecutter will prompt for some variables like names, generate an Ansible role, and initialize a local git repository for it.